 Forty years after its initial construction, Highway 191 was paved.
 To this day, it is considered the most dangerous road in Montana.

-Prospectors panning for gold at Michener Camp during the short-lived, early nineteenth century mining boom in the Canyon.
+Prospectors panning for gold at Michener Camp during the short-lived, early nineteenth-century mining boom in the Canyon.

 Lumberjacks perched on a log float in Gallatin Canyon.
 Loggers transported timber to Bozeman by damning the tributaries; waiting for spring runoff; breaking the dams; and riding the logs down the mainstem Gallatin.

-Horse and buggy were better suited to the original road conditions in Gallatin Canyon.
+In the early days, horse and buggy were better suited to the original road conditions in Gallatin Canyon.